 It is each student's responsibility to ensure that the composition of her/his Preliminary Examination Committee adheres to Graduate College guidelines.
 If it does not, the Graduate College will not approve the committee and the examination cannot go forward.
 Please consult the table here for Plant Biology faculty and check the Graduate Faculty Database to confirm the eligibility of all members of the committee.

-It is the responsibility of the advisor to schedule and make all arrangements for the examination.
+The student is responsible for initially contacting prospective members of the committee and it is the responsibility of the student to schedule and make all arrangements for the examination.

 Three hours should be scheduled for the exam and it should be completed within this time.

-During the first hour of the examination, the student will be examined on the three areas of plant biology as specified above in 1.
+During the first hour of the examination, the student will be examined on the three areas of plant biology as specified above.
 Students are encouraged to talk with committee members prior to the examination, in order to determine the scope of coverage of the topics and receive guidance in preparation for the exam.

-In the remainder of the examination, the student will orally present her or his Research Proposal, during which questions regarding the proposed research and related areas will be posed by committee members.
+In the remainder of the examination, the student will orally present his/her Research Proposal, during which questions regarding the proposed research and related areas will be posed by committee members.